gnan-111/OrderManagementSystem/README.md

 ## License

-MIT License - feel free to use and modify.
+feel free to use and modify.

 ---

 ## Author
+## Bandaru Gnaneswar Sai--.NET Fullstack Developer.
 Built using ASP.NET Core and React.